Cosmodude/Nexton/README.md

 ## How to use

-'npm i' to install the dependencies
+`npm i` to install the dependencies

 ### Build